Part of the Morrowind Writing Competition organized by the Morrowind Writers’ Guild (Discord Link: https://discord.gg/ZfmEHtxWjE)

 “Go!” she shouted.

 The people would run and, along the way, some would die.
 But they would find new land and settle again.
-Until the tide of death rose against their new home.
+Until the wave of death rose against their new home.
 Then they would run again.

 And she was no farmer.
 Despite understanding the wisdom of a tactical retreat, she would not spend the rest of her life running.

-She was a fighter.
+Fara was a fighter.

 Let them come.